 How to spend 48 hours in Prague

 Some say Prague is prettier than Paris.
 And yes, the rolling hills full of vineyards, dozens of viewpoints watching over spiralling towers and ancient castles, sprawling neighbourhoods filled with Jugendstil architecture and quirky cafés, make you daydream about old-world Europe.
 No wonder Prague is one of Europe’s most popular weekend getaways.
-Fancy taking a trip?
+Fancy spening a weekend in Prague?
 Here’s how you spend 48 hours in Prague

 Plan your weekend in Prague